Should I Buy Material Handling Equipment at an Auction?

-Buying equipment at an auction is a very complex purchase process because the product in many cases is difficult to determine the value when presented to you at an auction.
-Frequently, you will be seated in a room and shown digital pictures rather than walking through the building stopping at the lot number to be auctioned.
-This allowed the buyers a last chance to view the product prior to bidding.
+Buying equipment at an auction is a very complex purchase process because the product, in many cases, is difficult to determine the value when presented to you.
+Frequently, you will be seated in a room and shown digital pictures, rather than walking through the building and stopping at the lot number to be auctioned.
+This allows the buyers a last chance to view the product prior to bidding.
 Most auctions are now using pictures to allow internet buyers the same opportunity to bid while restricting site buyers from moving freely through the auction site without an escort.
-So the first question is:
+So, the first question is:

 One of the most important elements to a successful purchase at an auction is the inspection prior to the auction.
-All auction companies are at site several days in advance to setup and tag the products.
-Usually 1 to 2 days prior to the auction the general public is allowed to inspect and question the auctioneers about the specifics of the products and the bidding methods that will be.
+All auction companies are at the site several days in advance to setup and tag the products.
+Usually 1 to 2 days prior to the auction, the general public can inspect and question the auctioneers about the specifics of the products and the bidding methods that will be used.
 Take advantage of the opportunity so that you are not relying on a picture to determine your bid.
-The pictures are not taken by a professional photographer so they are not always going to show you enough details.
+The pictures are not taken by a professional photographer, so they are not always going to show you enough details.